 Term Definition Additional view A source view that is to be pruned and packed in multiple patches.
+Background view A source view that is a collection of static or rarely-changing parts (e.g., "background") of a MIV scene.
 Basic view A source view that is packed in an atlas as a single patch.
 Clustering Combining pixels in a pruning mask to form patches.
 Culling Discarding part of a rendering input based on target viewport visibility tests.
 Entity An abstract concept to be defined in another standard.
 For example, entities may either represent different physical objects, or a segmentation of the scene based on aspects such as reflectance properties, or material definitions.
 Entity component A multi-level map indicating the entity of each pixel in a corresponding view representation.
 Entity layer A view representation of which all samples are either part of a single entity or non-occupied.
 Entity separation Extracting an entity layer per a view representation that includes the desired entity component.
-Geometry scaling Changing the dynamic range of the geometry data and scaling of the geometry data prior to encoding and reconstructing the nominal resolution geometry data at the decoder side.